Ypresiglaux: Discovery and naming

-Ypresiglaux was described in 2022 by German paleontologist Gerald Mayr and British zoologist Andrew C. Kitchener.
+Ypresiglaux was described in 2022 by German zoologist Gerald Mayr and British zoologist Andrew C. Kitchener.
 The generic name, "Ypresiglaux", combines a reference to the Ypresian-dated type locality with the Greek word "glaux," meaning "owl".
 The type species, Y. michaeldanielsi, was described on the basis of a partial skeleton collected in 1992.
 This specimen, NMS.Z.2021.40.26, which includes the mandible, vertebrae, pectoral girdle, wing bones, and a partial right leg, was designated as the holotype.
 NMS.Z.2021.40.27, an additional specimen collected in 1982, consists of the distal portion of the right femur, distal half of the right tarsometatarsus, and pedal phalanges.
 It was also referred to Y. michaeldanielsi.
 These fossils were discovered by Michael Daniels in layers of the London Clay Formation (Walton Member), dated to the early Ypresian, which is located near Walton-on-the-Naze in Essex, England.
 The specific name, "michaeldanielsi", honors Michael Daniels.
 Y. michaeldanielsi represents one of the most completely-known Palaeogene owls.